mapehe/ohut/README.md

 ### Adding a trusted key

-Patches can only be sent to and received from a client whose public key `ohut` has been told to trust.
+Patches can only be sent to and received from a trusted user: A client whose public key `ohut` has been told to trust.
 This means you'll have to to share your public key with your peer before using `ohut` together.
 Print your public key with:

 ```